CloudCanvas/cloudcanvas/WHEREIMAT.md

 Get s3o lambda component done (DONE)
 Entries descending by default and at the top?
 DONE Wizard on landing DONE
+Expiry need to tick over without a refresh - DONE Clicking onSelect on inspector should not toggfle it should just set selected - DONE

 # Notes